Feldera performance on Nexmark versus Flink

 Summary of results: On Nexmark, Feldera is up to 6.2× faster than Flink and, in most cases, uses less memory and CPU time.
 It's important to note that Feldera offers these improvements while also providing strong consistency guarantees out-of-the-box, which Flink SQL does not.
 Feldera also supports arbitrarily complex SQL and is a much more powerful engine under the covers than Flink.

 Nexmark consists of queries numbered q0 through q22.
 We benchmarked the queries that the Flink and Feldera implementations have in common.
 We omitted q6 because there was no Flink implementation, and q10 because we could not make Flink's implementation for it work.
-We omitted q11 and q21 because Feldera does not yet support sesssion windows and user-defined functions (work in progress).
+We omitted q11 and q21 because Feldera does not yet support session windows and user-defined functions (work in progress).

 We ran both the Flink and Feldera implementations on the same machine, which has a 64-core, 128-thread Threadripper 3990X CPU and 256 GB RAM, with Fedora Core 40 as the operating system.
 We present results for 100 million Nexmark events (input records), which is a moderate number.

 We ran Feldera as a single process configured with 16 worker threads and otherwise with default settings.
 We ran Feldera both with storage disabled, where Feldera keeps all state in RAM, and with storage enabled, where Feldera flushes state to SSD as it gets large.
 Enabling storage allows Feldera to work with more state with less memory use, at some cost in throughput.
-We blogged about storage in Feldera previously: 1, 2.
+We blogged about storage in Feldera previously.

 We configured the Flink implementation of Nexmark with the settings recommended by the upstream project, running 8 Flink task manager containers, each allocated 2 cores, and one Flink job manager container.
 We tried adjusting Flink and Nexmark settings, but none of these changes improved Flink performance in a significant and reproducible way.